-Work on improving your mood and you’ll find that life doesn’t seem as difficult or challenging for you.
+Work on improving your mood, and you’ll find that life doesn’t seem as difficult or challenging for you.
 The good news is that there are ways you can quickly improve your state of mind and feel more at ease at the moment.
 Take these ideas with you no matter where you go, and you’ll feel confident knowing you can always instantly turn your mood around for the better.

 Spend time outdoors

 One idea for how you can instantly improve your mood is to spend more time outdoors enjoying the nice weather.
 Take up a sport such as golf where you can be out having fun, brushing up on your skills, and spending time outside simultaneously.
-Look the part by investing in clubs of your own and shop for golf hats that are stylish and will keep the sun out of your eyes.
-Being outside has a way of making you feel happy and allows you to be more present at the moment.
+Look the part by investing in golf bags and clubs of your own and shop for golf hats that are stylish and will keep the sun out of your eyes.
+Being outside has a way of making you feel happy and allows you to be more present in the moment.